ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.BatchSynthesizeResponse"></a>

 ### BatchSynthesizeResponse
-BatchSynthesizeResponse message is used to store the responses for a batch synthesis request.
+<p>BatchSynthesizeResponse message is used to store the responses for a batch synthesis request.</p>

 | Field | Type | Label | Description |